 Crops for 2018 include a range of fruit, salads and vegetables, some grown specifically for incorporation into our Chocolate ranges and also commercially to the Ampleforth Abbey Estate, local inns and restaurants.
 Various plants can also be bought directly from the factory with fresh items available on a daily basis.

-Charity Bank provided a £350,000 bank loan for the capital for renovations to transform the buildings, they visited in February 2015 to view progress of the renovations.
+Charity Bank provided a £350,000 bank loan for the capital for renovations to transform the buildings.
+Drone footage of the horticulture site, February 2017.